nix-community/autofirma-nix/README.md

 ### NixOS Configuration

-The AutoFirma integration in NixOS enables the `autofirma` command for signing PDF documents and configures the Firefox browser (if enabled through `programs.firefox.enable`) to use AutoFirma on websites that require it.
+The Autofirma integration in NixOS enables the `autofirma` command for signing PDF documents and configures the Firefox browser (if enabled through `programs.firefox.enable`) to use Autofirma on websites that require it.

 Additionally, you can enable DNIe integration, including NFC-based DNIe from an Android mobile via DNIeRemote.